Narfinsel/Candlestick-Pattern-Scanner/README.md

 # Candlestick-Pattern-Scanner
-CandlestickPatternScanner is a utility class that helps Expert Advisors and trading bots to efficiently detect reversal candle pattern.
-These special patterns can be used as possible indications of trend-reversal, especially in conjunction with other indicators and signals.
+The Candlestick Pattern Scanner is a utility class that helps Expert Advisors and trading bots to efficiently detect reversal candle patterns.
+These special patterns can be used as potential indications of trend-reversals, especially in conjunction with other events, indicators and signals.

 <p align="left" dir="auto">
   <a target="_blank" rel="noopener noreferrer" href="/cps-1-31-deeppink-aqua-gif.gif">